Variants of PCR: Primer modifications

 Normally the primers used in PCR are designed to be fully complementary to the target.
 However, the polymerase is tolerant to mis-matches away from the 3' end.
 Tailed-primers include non-complementary sequences at their 5' ends.
 A common procedure is the use of linker-primers, which ultimately place restriction sites at the ends of the PCR products, facilitating their later insertion into cloning vectors.

+Arbitrarily amplified DNA is a family of DNA profiling methods that use arbitrary primers to amplify DNA of unknown sequence with the PCR reaction.
+They include random amplified polymorphic DNA (RAPD), arbitrarily primed PCR (AP-PCR), and DNA amplification fingerprinting (DAF).
+The arbitrary nature of the primers used in these methods target anonymous regions in a genome or engineered construct generating unique genetic fingerprints.
+This sets these techniques apart from standard PCR methodologies that require knowledge of the target sequence.

 An extension of the 'colony-PCR' method (above), is the use of vector primers.
 Target DNA fragments (or cDNA) are first inserted into a cloning vector, and a single set of primers are designed for the areas of the vector flanking the insertion site.
 Amplification occurs for whatever DNA has been inserted.

 PCR can easily be modified to produce a labeled product for subsequent use as a hybridization probe.
 One or both primers might be used in PCR with a radioactive or fluorescent label already attached, or labels might be added after amplification.
 These labeling methods can be combined with 'asymmetric-PCR' (above) to produce effective hybridization probes.

 RNase H-dependent PCR (rhPCR) can reduce primer-dimer formation, and increase the number of assays in multiplex PCR.
 The method utilizes primers with a cleavable block on the 3' end that is removed by the action of a thermostable RNase HII enzyme.

-DNA Polymerases
+DNA polymerases

 There are several DNA polymerases that are used in PCR.